Project Lifecycle - Agile Framework

 The First Principle makes

-it clear we must deliver items continuously
+it clear we must deliver items continuously but how much

-time between each delivery makes it continuous
+time between each delivery makes it continuous?

 The answer to this question really depends on the team

-there tends to be a preference for
+software there tends to be a preference for

-but this is not a hard rule
+2-week cycles but this is not a hard rule.

 Going back to the Waterfall article and the

-: if your team is
+civil construction examples: if your team is

-capable of finishing a floor foundation in two weeks
+capable of finishing a floor foundation in two weeks,

-, at least for this phase of
+that’s your cadence of delivery, at least for this phase of

 the project.